dev-yakuza/dev-yakuza.github.io/_posts/flutter/2021/2021-04-15-animated/2021-04-15-animated-en.md

 ## AnimatedOpacity

-Dislike the `AnimatedContainer` widget, the `AnimatedOpacity` widget is simply to change the opacity with the animation.
+Unlike the `AnimatedContainer` widget, the `AnimatedOpacity` widget is simply to change the opacity with the animation.
 Open the `main.dart` file and modify it like below.

 ```dart
 import 'package:flutter/material.dart';